gortonator/bsds-6650/assignments-2020/lab-1.md

 sudo yum install tomcat8 tomcat8-webapps
 sudo service tomcat8 start
 ~~~
-Tomcat listens on port 8080, so in your browser go to https://{your AMI address}:8080
+Tomcat listens on port 8080, so in your browser go to https://{your public IP address}:8080

 and with luck you will see the tomcat home page!

+If you are running free tier instances, you can leave it running with no cost.
+If you do stop and restart your instances, just be aware the public IP address will change.

 [Back to Course Home Page](https://gortonator.github.io/bsds-6650/)